The Future of Public Safety in Minneapolis

 What changes or enhancements have been made to public safety in Minneapolis?

-In the last two years, enhanced funding has been allocated to the Office of Violence Prevention for different public safety programs, departments and initiatives, such as:
+Since 2020, enhanced funding has been allocated for different public safety programs, departments and initiatives, such as:

 - Mental Health Co-Responder Program